 Jeremy Roloff Asked ‘Where’s The Baby?’
-As Audrey Remains Pregnant At One Week Overdue With No Plans To Induce
+As Audrey Remains Pregnant And One Week Overdue, No Plans To Induce

 Understanding comes from communication.
 In academics, sports, and even relationships, the depth of which you understand comes from the quality of how it was communicated to you.
 The further we understand our spouse, the more intentional we can be in loving them.
 Me, I'm a fixer, and the more I understand how something works, the better ability I will have in fixing it.
 Similarity, the more I understand what makes Audrey tick, how she thinks, and what she's going through, the better equipped I will be to love her well.
 Yes this happens over time and through expierence, but shortcuts are nice.
 For us, the Navigators Council journal has been an amazing tool to understand one another.
 It turned knowing Auj is going through something, to actually understanding what it is that she's going through.
 (And vise versa) It also created a "good time to talk."
 Finding that time to sit down and communicate can be VERY hard.
 But having something to actually do, helped in creating that space to communicate.
 This is my shameless plug for the journal that we wrote, believe in and has not only helped us, but is helping marriages from around the world connect, communicate, and grow in love.
 If your interested and want to read more, the link is in my bio.
 Or visit navigatorscouncil.com #beating50percent #stayingido #navigatorscouncil

 Of course, Jeremy Roloff didn’t respond back to the comments wanting updates on baby Roloff, but Audrey is now 41-weeks pregnant and did give Little People, Big World fans an update via her social media accounts on Friday.
-CafeMom also shared on Friday how Audrey Roloff is “officially super overdue,” adding that Jeremy and Audrey are still waiting but would “love to welcome their daughter into the world.”
+CafeMom also shared on Friday how Audrey Roloff is “officially super overdue,” adding that Jeremy and Audrey are still waiting, but would “love to welcome their daughter into the world.”
 Audrey Roloff confirmed those statements late Friday by saying that they are still waiting for “our little girl to come join us in this world.”

 The 26-year-old first-time expectant mom and Little People, Big World star went on to write that she’s excited to meet, hold, stare at, pray over, and dress her.
 Audrey Roloff shared that any day could be the day she finally gives birth, indicating that her doctor has no plans yet to induce her.
 One comment on Jeremy Roloff’s Instagram post from yesterday asked if Audrey should be induced since she’s “passed her due date.”
-Visitor comments on Audrey’s Facebook page ask how long overdue her doctor is going to let her go “before they induce.”
+Visitor comments on Audrey’s Facebook page ask how overdue her doctor is going to let her go “before they induce.”

 We are still waiting on our little girl to come join us in this world.
 Every day I get more and more excited to meet her, hold her, stare at her, pray over her, and of course dress her in these cute @shopalwaysmore onesies;) It's such a crazy thing to wake up every day thinking… "Today could be the day I experience the most pain of my life… followed by one of the most joyous moments of my life.
 Or, today could be another day of waiting."
 There is scripture in Hebrews 10:35-36 that has been such an encouragement to my heart this week as I hope to remain fearlessly confident, and patiently enduring – both while I wait, and as I labor???????? #41weekspregnant “Do not, therefore, fling away your [fearless] confidence, for it has a glorious and great reward.
 For you have need of patient endurance [to bear up under difficult circumstances without compromising], so that when you have carried out the will of God, you may receive and enjoy to the full what is promised.”
 Hebrews 10:35-36 #shopalwaysmore #alwaymore #alwaysmorebaby #alwaysmoremilk